 GFDRR's comparative advantage lies in its ability to advance DRM across sectors and scales, leveraging the World Bank's role as a financing partner of developing countries.
-This strategy responds to growing demand from governments for World Bank-financed investments in climate adaptation and disaster resilience, supporting countries in integrating DRM into policies, systems, and programs.
+This strategy responds to growing demand from governments for World Bank-financed investments in disaster resilience and climate adaptation, supporting countries in integrating DRM into policies, systems, and programs.

-The continued relevance of geophysical hazards remains central to GFDRR's mission.
-However, this strategy acknowledges the growing significance of slow-onset climate hazards-such as droughts and sea-level rise-which can have wide-ranging and complex impacts, particularly in fragile and low-income contexts.
-GFDRR will continue to strengthen its technical support and partnerships to help countries address these emerging risks. .
+While continuing to address geophysical hazards, GFDRR will also address the growing significance of slow-onset climate hazards, such as droughts and sea-level rise, which have complex impacts especially in fragile and low income countries.
+GFDRR will continue to strengthen its technical support and partnerships to help countries address these emerging risks.

 This strategy affirms GFDRR's leadership in shaping development finance for resilience.
 It commits to pioneering new approaches to measuring how disaster and climate resilience are strengthened in countries through GFDRR grant support.
-GFDRR will work to deepen the connection between its grantmaking, and the development results achieved by World Bank projects.
-By doing so, it sets a new benchmark for accountability in DRM and positions itself as a global leader in evidence-based resilience building.
+GFDRR will work to deepen the connection between its grantmaking, and the development results achieved by countries' investment projects and policy decisions supported with finance from the World Bank.
+By doing so, it will set a new benchmark for accountability in DRM and positions itself as a global leader in evidence-based resilience building.